realpython/task-exceptions/_post/README.md

 ## CONCLUSION

 I hope this tutorial has helped you understand exception handling in Flask.
-Properly handling exceptions is very  very helpful especially i production because a user may abandon your app if errors are not properly handled..
+Properly handling exceptions is very helpful especially in production because a user may abandon your app if errors are not properly handled.
 If you have any questions related to exceptions, please let me know in the comments.